 We will give you a 10% discount for going annual.

 If you cancel or leave our service part-way through your year, we will not refund/pro-rata the unused time.

-As soon as you sign up to a plan, you will receive access to the WhatIsMyBrowser.com API
+As soon as you sign up to a plan and confirm your email address, you will receive access to the WhatIsMyBrowser.com API

 We do not offer refunds.

 We are passionate about providing the very best API parser and system on the internet; if you have any concerns, questions or suggestions, please do not hesitate to Contact Us to discuss it with us.
 We will do our very best to come to the optimal out come for all parties involved.